 - Contrasts with an MBA degree, which is aimed at preparing individuals already in the workforce for managerial positions.

-- May be taken as a two-year programme (240 points) or as the second year following BCom(Hons) or PGDipCom (120 points).
+- May be taken as a 12 - 15 month programme (180 points) or as a one year programme following BCom(Hons) or PGDipCom (120 points).

 - Students who have completed the first 120 points of MCom may exit with Postgraduate Diploma in Commerce (PGDipCom)